mikaelkaron/troopjs-learn/requirejs/readme.md

 $ bower install
 ```

-> For Bower and RequireJS to play along it's best to leave the standard structure for installed packages `bower_components/{package}/{module}` as-is.

 Before we do anything more TroopJS specific we want to make sure our general setup works by creating a configuration that will log `"ok"` to the developer console.

 !CODEFILE "index.js"